stellasia/stellasia.github.io/about.md

     - Search for the Higgs boson and, after its discovery, measurement of some properties (called _couplings_)
 	- Hypothesis testing (likelihood) and best parameter estimation with the [C++ ROOT](//root.cern.ch) framework
 	- Analyze billions of events on distributed data analysis system (Big data)

+# Achievements

+- 2018-10: second prize at the lux4good hackathon on measuring diversity within company's employees